cilium/cilium/Documentation/architecture.rst

   policies.

-* **Linux Kernel BPF:** Integrated capability of the Linux kernel to accept compiled bytecode that is run at various hook/trace points within the kernel.
+* **Linux Kernel BPF:** Integrated capability of the Linux kernel to accept compiled bytecode that is run at various hook / trace points within the kernel.
   Cilium compiles BPF programs and has the kernel run them at key points in the network stack to have visibility and control over all network traffic in / out of all containers.